Elephant: Social organisation

 Elephants are generally gregarious animals.
 African bush elephants in particular have a complex, stratified social structure.
-Female elephants spend their entire lives in tight-knit matrilineal family groups.
+Female elephants spend their entire lives in tight-knit maternal family groups.
 They are led by the matriarch, who is often the eldest female.
-She remains leader of the group until death or if she no longer has the energy for the role; a study on zoo elephants found that the death of the matriarch led to greater stress in the surviving elephants.
-When her tenure is over, the matriarch's eldest daughter takes her place instead of her sister (if present).
+This member remains leader of the group until death or if it no longer has the energy for the role; a study on zoo elephants found that the death of the matriarch led to greater stress in the surviving elephants.
+When the matriarch's tenure is over, the matriarch's eldest daughter takes its place instead of the matriarch's female sibling (if present).
 One study found that younger matriarchs take potential threats less seriously.
 Large family groups may split if they cannot be supported by local resources.

-At Amboseli National Park, Kenya, female groups may consist of around ten members, including four adults and their dependent offspring.
-Here, a cow's life involves interaction with those outside her group.
-Two separate families may associate and bond with each other, forming what are known as bond groups.
-During the dry season, elephant families may aggregate into clans.
-These may number around nine groups, in which clans do not form strong bonds but defend their dry-season ranges against other clans.
+At Amboseli National Park, Kenya, African bush elephant females live in family units averaging ten members.
+These families interact to form bond groups, which further aggregate into larger clans during the dry season to share resources.
+These clans, numbering about nine, maintain loose bonds but defend their respective ranges.
 The Amboseli elephant population is further divided into the "central" and "peripheral" subpopulations.
 Female Asian elephants tend to have more fluid social associations.
 In Sri Lanka, there appear to be stable family units or "herds" and larger, looser "groups".
 They have been observed to have "nursing units" and "juvenile-care units".
 In southern India, elephant populations may contain family groups, bond groups, and possibly clans.
 Family groups tend to be small, with only one or two adult females and their offspring.
 A group containing more than two cows and their offspring is known as a "joint family".
 Malay elephant populations have even smaller family units and do not reach levels above a bond group.
 Groups of African forest elephants typically consist of one cow with one to three offspring.
 These groups appear to interact with each other, especially at forest clearings.